thanhtamphung/bio_infomatics_analysis/MToolBox_analysis/readme.md

 3/ Uncompress data and put it in the input folder

-4/ Specify parameters and run main.ipynb
+4/ If you use Jupyter Notebook, specify parameters and run main.ipynb

+   If you use python, specify parameters and run main_mtb.py

 For questions, please send to Phung Thanh Tam <thanhtam.phung@math.cnrs.fr>